wongkj12/clock-reader/index.md

  `circles[0][0]` will return an array containing the radius & coordinates of the center of the best circle detected.

- ### 2. "Unroll" the clock face using warpPolar
+### 2. "Unroll" the clock using warpPolar

- We can apply a warpPolar transformation, which remaps an image to polar coordinates space.
+We can apply a [warpPolar](https://docs.opencv.org/3.4/da/d54/group__imgproc__transform.html#ga49481ab24fdaa0ffa4d3e63d14c0d5e4) transformation, which remaps an image to polar coordinates space.
 Loosely speaking, this is what it means:

  ![warpPolar](/warpPolar.png)